xerolinux/XeroHub/content/iso.md

 </div>

-The ISO will always be offered **AS IS**, no further *Major* features will be added, maybe some quality of life ones, without overwhelming you, simply because I still strongly believe in freedom of choice.
-Nothing will be forced on you ever.
-You are free to shape the Distro however you want making it truly yours.
-If you have any ideas on how we can make it better, or extend the toolkit functionality, I am willing to listen.
-Feel free to share them with me.

 All I ask for, is for you not to share it with anyone.
 Otherwise you will be hurting the project making it harder for me to maintain.
 I am only one man doing all this for you, not a team.
 Thank you for being supportive.

+### Collaboration

+While the ISO will always be offered **AS IS**, with no further major features planned, we may introduce some quality-of-life improvements along the way.
+The goal is to give you total freedom, allowing you to shape the Distro into something uniquely yours.

+If you have any ideas on how to enhance the Distro or extend the toolkit's functionality, I'm all ears.
+After all, a static Distro can become stale over time.
+However, I’m committed to ensuring it remains versatile and not limited to a single purpose.

+Let's collaborate and take this project to new heights while keeping it simple and user-friendly.
+Your input can make a big difference!

 ### Wrapping up

-This project depends on you now.
+This project depends on you.
 The more support I get, the longer it will live for.
 I cannot, due to my situation, keep maintaining something like this for free, it costs money.
 Hosting, Internet, and so on.
 I hope you understand.

 You know how to flash it to a USB, if not, just use either [**Etcher**](https://etcher.balena.io) ot **Ventoy** and off to the races you go.
 The choice is yours.